 Explore inspiring gardens from the comfort of your own home.
-Beginning Feb.
-20 during the virtual event, we’ll share immersive video and photos from eight different community gardens in Wisconsin that were captured at the peak of the summer and autumn seasons.
+We’re sharing immersive video and photos from eight community gardens in Wisconsin that were captured at the peak of the summer and autumn seasons.
 PBS Wisconsin staff used a special 360 degree camera to record these unique and beautiful outdoor spaces.
-Within the virtual immersive experience, you’ll be able to walk through the gardens for a touch of spring-like warmth and lots of gardening and landscaping inspiration.
-Learn more about each of the featured gardens below, and be sure to return during the virtual event to take a tour of these inviting spaces.
+Within each virtual immersive experience, you can walk through the gardens for a touch of spring-like warmth and lots of gardening and landscaping inspiration.
+Learn more about each of the featured gardens below, and click on the image or title link to take a tour of these inviting spaces.

 Allen Centennial Garden

 Allen Centennial Garden is the artful living laboratory and public botanical garden of the Horticulture Department at the University of Wisconsin-Madison.
 The Garden serves as an outdoor classroom for UW-Madison students and the surrounding communities, providing meaningful learning opportunities for visitors of all ages.
-The 2.5-acre garden features thousands of ornamental plants including annual flowers, perennials, tropicals and temperannuals, deciduous trees and shrubs and conifers.
-Landscape architecture and landscape design styles are featured and highlighted.
-Virtual tour available beginning Feb.
-20.
+The 2.5-acre garden features thousands of ornamental plants, including annual flowers, perennials, tropicals and temperannuals, deciduous trees and shrubs, and conifers.

-The UW–Madison Arboretum is a teaching and research facility and the site of historic research in ecological restoration.
+The UW–Madison Arboretum is a teaching and research facility, and the site of historic research in ecological restoration.
 The 1,260-acre Arboretum features tallgrass prairies, savannas, wetlands and several forest types, as well as flowering trees, shrubs and a world-famous lilac collection.
-Virtual tour available beginning Feb.
-20.

 Lakeshore Nature Preserve